Frequently Asked Questions

 In British Columbia, licensed daycares are required to provide nutritious food and drinks aligned with Canada’s Food Guide, but they are not obligated to provide full meals.
 It is common practice for daycares to provide health snacks while requiring parents to pack lunches.
 Licensed facilities must ensure provided snacks meet specific health standards.

-• Our Centre manager can provide more information regarding financial assistance and we can assist you with the process as well.
+• Our Centre manager can provide information regarding financial assistance and we can assist you with the process as well.

 • We highly recommend a gradual entry process for every child.
 This approach eases the transition from home to classroom, making it a smoother experience for both the child and the parents.
 During your tour, our manager will touch base with you on this.